Formation and evaporation of strangelets during the merger of two compact stars: Evaporation of strangelets

 where $m_n$ is the nucleon mass, $T$ is the temperature and $f_{n,p}$ are absorption efficiencies (for neutrons and protons) correcting the geometric cross section $\sigma_0 A^{\frac{2}{3}}$.

-The simple evaporation rate of eq.(\ref{rate}) needs to be modified by taking into account two physical processes: the cooling of the strangelet due to evaporation and the possible absorption of neutrons from the environment.
-The situation we are considering is hugely different from the one discussed in \cite{Alcock:1985vc,Madsen:1986jg} where the fate of strangelets produced during the cosmological baryogenesis was analyzed.
-In that situation the evolution of the temperature depends on the expansion rate of the Universe and the net baryon density is very low, so the local density of nucleons is determined by the evaporation process itself.
-In our case the strangelets are embedded in a dense background (unless they have already escaped to distances of the order of hundreds of km) and the densities and temperatures are the ones estimated by the simulations of the mergers.
-In particular, the density of nucleons around the strangelets can be estimated from the density of the disk formed after the merger and it depends on the distance from the remnant.
-Unfortunately, at the moment there is only one set of simulation of the merger of two QSs \cite{Bauswein:2008gx,Bauswein:2009im} and no simulation of the merger of a QS and of a NS: we will have therefore to assume that the density and temperature distributions are similar to the ones obtained in NS-NS mergers.
-As we will see the results obtained are rather robust and do not depend on the details of the mapping of those quantities.
+The simple evaporation rate of Eq.~(\ref{rate}) needs to be modified by taking into account two physical processes: the cooling of the strangelet due to evaporation and the possible absorption of neutrons from the environment (i.e. one needs to compute the difference between evaporation and absorption rates, characterizing and off-equilibrium situation).
+The scenario we are considering is different from the one discussed in \cite{Alcock:1985vc,Madsen:1986jg} where the fate of strangelets produced during the cosmological baryogenesis was analyzed.
+In that situation the evolution of the temperature depends on the expansion rate of the Universe while in our case it is determined by the expansion and the cooling of the ejected material as estimated in the simulation of the merger.
+In the case of QS-QS mergers the local density of nucleons is determined by the evaporation process itself, as in the cosmological case.
+Instead, when discussing evaporation in a NS-QS merger one should also consider the density of nucleons already present in the system.

-Because of the evaporation, the temperature of the strangelet $T_s$ is always smaller than the environment temperature $T_u$, but, in order to have a significant evaporation rate, $T_s$ needs to remain comparable to $I$.
-The most basic mechanism to re-heat the strangelet is based on neutrinos: $T_s$ is determined by an equilibrium condition between the energy lost by the strangelet, both because of the evaporation and of the neutrino emission, and the energy provided to the strangelet by the neutrino absorption (see eqs.(15,22) of \cite{Alcock:1985vc})
+Because of the evaporation, the temperature of the strangelet $T_s$ is always smaller than the environment temperature $T_u$, but in order to have a significant evaporation rate, $T_s$ needs to remain comparable to $I$.
+The most basic mechanism to re-heat the strangelet is based on neutrinos: $T_s$ is determined by an equilibrium condition between the energy lost by the strangelet, both because of the evaporation and of the neutrino emission, and the energy provided to the strangelet by the neutrino absorption (see Eqs.~(15,22) of \cite{Alcock:1985vc}):

 where $r_s$ is the radius of the strangelet and $p(r_s,T)$ is the probability of interaction between the neutrino and the strangelet.
 Here the net evaporation rate ${dA}/{dt}$ is the difference between the rates of evaporation and absorption: